 exciting news this month, Cthulhu lovers, as the fiercely

 of Cthulhu is soon to be relesed!
 Those of you

 you get the full intimate, stereo experience straight

 into your head - where the great old one always should

 reside!
 At just over 42 minutes in length it presents

 the wonderfully concentrated world of poor Francis Thurston

 word.
-You can still see the trailer
+You can still see the trailer on the MEDIA

 AUDIO VERSION Trailer Released...

-news this month as the long awaited AUDIO VERSION of Mike's
+news this month as the long awaited AUDIO VERSION of

-Late this January, Mike went to Outpost
+recorded!
+Late this January, I went to Outpost

-Sound to make the recording with the fabulously talented
+Sound to make the recording with the fabulously

-for the stage show too!).
+sound design for the stage show too!).
 It's great working

 with Rob as the two of us work really well together

-and get to excersise our creative muscles/tentacles!".
+and get to excersise our creative muscles/tentacles!

 A short trailer has been put together to advertise the

 on the media page.
 Hopefully,

 the full release will surface from the depths in early

-March and we'll certainly keep you all posted.
+March and I'll certainly keep you all posted.
 In the

 meantime, spread the word to any blogs and related sites